darconeous/shattings/README.md

 > SHAred + SeTTINGS = *Shattings*

+## About ##

+Shattings is a collection of scripts and settings which improve my own productivity at the terminal.
+YMMV.

+It is a work in progress.
+Not guaranteed to be useful for anyone except me.
+Scroll below to the section titled "Quick Install" to get started.

 ## License ##

 This colleciton of works is Copyright (C) 2012 Robert Quattlebaum.
 The